 A: Although it is true that adjustments on large animals take a little more strength than on small animals, the most important aspect is that the adjustor must position herself above the horse to achieve the appropriate "line of correction" for the adjustment.
 This usually means standing on a mounting block or hay bales to achieve the necessary height.
 As long as the horse is reasonably cooperative, the adjustments are not difficult.

-A: Use the web to search for a AVCA certified veterinarian in your area and ask you regular Veterinarian for a referral.
+A: Use the web to search for a AVCA certified veterinarian in your area or ask your regular veterinarian for a referral.

 Q: Can you come to my home or facility to provide chiropactic for my pets?